liferay/liferay-docs/develop/tutorials/articles/service-builder/16-developing-custom-sql-queries.markdown

             eventName, eventDescription, locationName, begin, end);
     }

-After you've added this method, run Service Builder to generate the interface and make this finder method available in the `EventLocalServiceUtil` class.
+After you've added a service method to invoke your finder method, run Service Builder to generate the interface and make your finder service method available in the `EventLocalServiceUtil` class.

-Now you can indirectly call the finder method from your portlet class or from a JSP by calling `EventLocalServiceUtil.findByEventNameEventDescriptionLocationName(...)`!
+Now you can indirectly call the finder method from your portlet class or from a JSP.
+To call the finder method in the Event Listing project, just calling `EventLocalServiceUtil.findByEventNameEventDescriptionLocationName(...)`!

 <!-- Note, the view JSP currently does not call